pachyderm/docs/content/latest/concepts/data-concepts/file.md

 A file is a Unix filesystem object, which is a directory or file, that stores data.
-Unlike source code version-control systems that are most suitable for storing plain text files, you can store any type of file in Pachyderm, including binary files.
+Unlike source code version-control systems that are most suitable for storing plain text files, you can store any type of file in MLDM, including binary files.
 Often, data scientists operate with comma-separated values (CSV), JavaScript Object Notation (JSON), images, and other plain text and binary file